clearlinux/autospec/README.rst

   will produce a spec file package section for example-foo-extras with the following content::

-    %package foo-extras
+    %package extras-foo
-    Summary: foo-extras components for the example package.
+    Summary: extras-foo components for the example package.
     Group: Default
     Requires: example-data = %{version}-%{release}

-    %description foo-extras
+    %description extras-foo
-    foo-extras components for the example package.
+    extras-foo components for the example package.

 setuid
   Each line in this file should contain the full path to a binary in the